The general rule for overtime is that employees are

 - primary fish and agricultural processors (but not meat)

-- flat-rate auto mechanics / auto body technicians
+- flat-rate auto mechanics/auto body technicians

-- certain professionals and their trainees
+- some types of professionals and their trainees

 Minimum Wage Order (Construction and Property Maintenance)